 Once you’re there, getting around by train, bus, or car can be almost embarrassingly cheap, especially if you book in advance.
 The three-hour one-way train ride from Lisbon to Porto, for instance, can often cost under ten euros.
-Portugal is one of the least-expensive countries in Europe at all times of year, but in winter, it’s positively cheap to visit!
+Portugal is one of the least expensive countries in Europe at all times of the year, but in winter, it’s positively cheap to visit!

 04 of 05